3 February 2020

 Further instructions on how to prepare presentations will be sent to accepted and registered speakers in February.

 j.
-When is the deadline for making minor changes to accepted proposals?
+What is the deadline for making minor changes to accepted proposals?

-Authors can make minor changes until Thursday 26 March 2020 by logging in to their author accounts.
+Authors can make minor changes until Thursday 26 March 2020 by logging in to your author account.
 This includes replacing any speakers in Roundtable Discussions or Linked Paper, or making small changes to the wording of your proposal.

 If you wish to change the primary author of the proposal, please contact firstname.lastname@example.org

-You may be allocated to speak on any day, and speakers should plan to attend the entire conference.
+You could be allocated to speak on any day.
+Speakers should plan to attend the entire conference.
 Do not ask to speak on a particular day or time as this makes planning the program very difficult.

 A preliminary notification of allocated times will be given in early March.